pharmbio/plaid/README.md

 The output is a list in CSV format containing plate ID, well, content (compound, combination or control), concentration, and latex name, meant to be used as input for automatic tools.
-(TODO: visualize the layout using latex)

 We believe **PLAID** is the first attempt to use constraint programming to design microplate layouts.
 Due to the use of MiniZinc,<sup>[2](#RefMiniZinc)</sup>